safiyaaideed/sole-mate/README.md

 Authentication: Buyers have the ability to browse all the items without having to make an account/log in.
 This makes purchase very easy for buyers who want to purchase something quickly without having to take time out to sign up.

+Creates users accounts that stores information for easy future log in.

+Shows available products for sale  without having to log in.

 - Sitemap